 All surgeries have risks and the potential for complications.
-Duodenal switch surgery is one of the most complicated bariatric procedures though it offers some of the most effective weight loss results among bariatric surgery options.
+Biliopancreatic Diversion with Duodenal Switch (BPD/DS) is one of the most complicated bariatric procedures though it offers some of the most effective weight loss results among bariatric surgery options.
 Very few surgeons perform Duodenal Switch due to the highly complex nature of the procedure.

-Complication rates linked with the duodenal switch procedure increase with a higher body mass index (BMI).
+Complication rates linked with the BPD/DS and SADI-s procedures increase with a higher body mass index (BMI).
 This is the case with any bariatric surgery, however.

-Most Common Risks and Complications of Duodenal Switch Surgery
+Most Common Risks & Complications of Duodenal Switch

-- Blood clots such as pulmonary emboli that are clots that travel to the lungs or deep vein thrombosis that are blood clots that most commonly originate in the veins of the legs
+- Blood Clots such as pulmonary embolism that are clots that travel to the lungs or deep vein thrombosis that are blood clots that most commonly originate in the veins of the legs.

-- Infection of the surgical site.
-This complication can be significantly reduced by keeping dressings to these sites clean and dry and by carefully following post-operative directions.
+- Infection of the Surgical Site can be significantly reduced by keeping dressings to these sites clean and dry and by carefully following post-operative directions.

 - Pneumonia is a possible complication of surgeries that result in significantly reduced mobility.
 Most bariatric surgeons encourage movement and exercise shortly following duodenal switch procedures to minimize the likelihood of this risk factor.

-- Death.
-The statistics related to this bariatric procedure are similar to those of other bariatric surgeries.
+- Death statistics related to this bariatric procedure are similar to those of other bariatric surgeries.

-- Nutritional deficiencies.
-The nature of this procedure places patients at a high risk for deficiencies in vitamin A, vitamin D, vitamin E, vitamin K, iron, calcium and protein.
-Vitamins and supplements following the surgery are crucial for duodenal switch patients
+- Nutritional Deficiency nature of this procedure places patients at high risk for deficiencies in vitamin A, vitamin D, vitamin E, vitamin K, iron, calcium, and protein.
+Vitamins and supplements following the surgery are crucial for duodenal switch patients.

 The risks of duodenal switch surgery need to be balanced against the significant risks associated with living with severe obesity without surgical intervention.
 Many patients see considerable improvements in symptoms related to conditions linked to obesity such as diabetes and hypertension.
-Duodenal switch patients can see substantial improvements in overall health when they can substantially reduce their weight.
+Duodenal switch patients can see substantial improvements in overall health while they can significantly reduce their weight.